55 Cancri Ae: Composition

+Atmosphere

-In February 2016, it was announced that NASA's Hubble Space Telescope had detected hydrogen cyanide, but no water vapor, in the atmosphere of 55 Cancri e, which is only possible if the atmosphere is predominantly hydrogen or helium.
+In February 2016, it was announced that NASA's Hubble Space Telescope had detected hydrogen cyanide, but no water vapor, in the atmosphere of 55 Cancri Ae, which is only possible if the atmosphere is predominantly hydrogen or helium.
 This is the first time the atmosphere of a super-Earth exoplanet was analyzed successfully.
 In November 2017, it was announced that infrared observations with the Spitzer Space Telescope indicated the presence of a global lava ocean obscured by an atmosphere with a pressure of about 1.4 bar, slightly thicker than that of Earth.
 The atmosphere may contain similar chemicals in Earth's atmosphere, such as nitrogen and possibly oxygen, in order to cause the infrared data observed by Spitzer.
 In contradiction to the February 2016 findings, a spectroscopic study in 2012 failed to detect escaping hydrogen from the atmosphere, and a spectroscopic study in 2020 failed to detect escaping helium, indicating that the planet probably has no primordial atmosphere.
 Atmospheres made of heavier molecules such as oxygen and nitrogen are not ruled out by these data.

 A study published in May 2024 used observations from the James Webb Space Telescope's Near-InfraRed Camera and Mid-Infrared Instrument to produce a thermal emission spectrum of 55 Cancri e within the range of 4 to 12 μm.
 These measurements ruled out the hypothesis that the planet is a lava world covered by a "tenuous atmosphere made of vaporized rock", as previously proposed, and indicated a "bona fide volatile atmosphere likely rich in CO2|link=Carbon dioxide or CO".
-The authors stated that 55 Cancri e's magma ocean could be outgassing and sustaining this atmosphere.
+The authors stated that 55 Cancri Ae's magma ocean could be outgassing and sustaining this atmosphere.

 Volcanism

-Large surface-temperature variations on 55 Cancri e have been attributed to possible volcanic activity releasing large clouds of dust which blanket the planet and block thermal emissions.
+Large surface-temperature variations on 55 Cancri Ae have been attributed to possible volcanic activity releasing large clouds of dust which blanket the planet and block thermal emissions.
 By 2022, the observation had shown a large variability in the planetary transit depths, which can be attributed to large-scale volcanism, or to the presence of a variable gas torus co-orbital with the planet.

 Search for radio emissions

-Since 55 Cancri e orbits less than 0.1 AU from its host star, some scientists hypothesized that it may cause stellar flaring synchronized to the orbital period of the exoplanet.
+Since 55 Cancri Ae orbits less than 0.1 AU from its host star, some scientists hypothesized that it may cause stellar flaring synchronized to the orbital period of the exoplanet.
 A 2011 search for these magnetic star-planet interactions that would result in coronal radio emissions resulted in no detected signal.